TeleGreen Medical

 Sativa vs Indica

 Cannabis strains are categorized as indica, sativa, and hybrid.
-Each type has distinct effects, with indica strains being more relaxing and sedative, while sativa strains are more energizing and uplifting.
+Each type has distinct effects, with indica strains being more relaxing and sedative, while sativa strains are more energising and uplifting.
 Hybrid strains offer a more balanced experience with effects from both.
 However the strain is not the only important consideration;

 Read More »